alexa/Topical-Chat/README.md

 # Topical-Chat
-We introduce Topical-Chat, a knowledge-grounded humanhuman conversation dataset where the underlying knowledge spans 8 broad topics and conversation partners don’t have explicitly defined roles.
+We introduce Topical-Chat, a knowledge-grounded human-human conversation dataset where the underlying knowledge spans 8 broad topics and conversation partners don’t have explicitly defined roles.

 Topical-Chat broadly consists of two types of files: